japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 removeOutputsOnExecutor...FIXME

-removeOutputsOnExecutor is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#removeExecutorAndUnregisterOutputs[removeExecutorAndUnregisterOutputs].
+removeOutputsOnExecutor is used when DAGScheduler is requested to scheduler:DAGScheduler.md#removeExecutorAndUnregisterOutputs[removeExecutorAndUnregisterOutputs].

 == [[getNumAvailableOutputs]] Number of Partitions with Shuffle Map Outputs Available